CxSeanC/CxOneSchedulingPostman/README.md

 ## Authentication Process

 This API uses OAuth 2.0 for authentication.
+Make sure you enable sufficient writes for the OAuth connection.
 The access token is obtained via the "Get Bearer Token" request in the collection.

 ### Steps to Authenticate:
 1. Run the **Get Bearer Token** request in Postman.